U.S. airline group to meet with health officials on Ebola

 In 2010, privacy advocates sued to block the use of advanced imaging technology at airports.
 But a federal appeals court in Washington ruled that security officials could use the technology.
 The court said the need to ensure public safety outweighed individual privacy, especially because passenger images were deleted as soon as a passenger was cleared.

-Concern among investors that Ebola might discourage people from traveling in part caused airline share prices worldwide to fall 4 percent in September, according to the International Air Transport Association.
+Concern among investors that Ebola might discourage people from travelling in part caused airline share prices worldwide to fall 4 percent in September, according to the International Air Transport Association.

 (Reporting by Jeffrey Dastin and David Ingram in New York and Steve Holland and Susan Heavey in Washington; Editing by Michele Gershberg, Meredith Mazzilli and Jonathan Oatis)